pingcap/ossinsight/workshop/mini-ossinsight/load-data-to-tidb.md

 Feel free to run this command, because it is idempotent.
 :::

-## 3. Fetch realtime events and insert to TiDB
+## 3. Listen to /events and insert realtime events to TiDB

 #### a.
 Config ETL Script